peterjmartinson/writing/StoneTelescope/20250225_PlanetaryDefense/draft.md

 News has been ablaze recently with impending catastrophe.
 A juggernaut is coming straight for us, all of us.
 And unless we act now, we have no hope of survival.

-No, we're not talking about President Trump.
+No, we're not talking about the [Trump Recession](https://www.cnbc.com/2025/03/13/treasury-secretary-bessent-said-the-white-house-is-focused-on-the-real-economy-and-not-concerned-about-a-little-market-volatility.html).
 We're talking about an asteroid.

 Asteroid 2024 YR4 was discovered during late 2024.
 Since then, astronomers and aficionados have worked to refine our estimates of its orbit, specifically to determine the likelihood it will slam into the Earth a few years down the road.
 It may be big enough to take out a whole city.
 Or a whole nation.
 It may have a 5% chance of hitting us, or a 0% chance.